-It may be likely that some parks of the park become inaccessible or that you may need chains on your tires, so do plan ahead.
+It may be likely that some parts of the park become inaccessible or that you may need chains on your tires, so do plan ahead.

 You should still be able to hike to Yosemite Falls (wear proper footwear!) or for an easier alternative, to Bridalveil Falls and you can still definitely check out the Half Dome during winter.

 Another plus is that Yosemite Ski & Snowboard Area are open and you can have a little fun on the slopes.
 If you’re not a skier or boarder, you can rent a snow tube and use that instead.
 Another option is to go snowshoeing through the park.

 There are a plethora of winter activities at Yosemite National Park from cross-country skiing to ice skating to everything mentioned above, so you will definitely keep occupied and enjoy your visit to Yosemite in December (or any other winter month!).
 All that and more is what makes Yosemite one of the most iconic destinations in the USA.